Proposal for a Global Taxation System

 – august 24, 2020 –

-In the research for a mutualized and fair taxation system that could be proposed and retained by the participants in the G20 in Riyadh in November 2020, the OECD produced, in order to support its work and future conclusions, two documents: “Pillar 1” for an “unified approach” to the problem to be solved and “Pillar 2” which focuses its objectives on combating the observed erosion of the tax bases “GloBE” in Multinational Enterprises (MNEs).
+Indeed, in the search for a shared and fair tax system that could have been proposed and retained by the participants at the G20 in Riyadh in November 2020, OECD produced, in order to support its work and future conclusions, two documents: “Pillar 1” for an “unified approach” to the problem to be solved and “Pillar 2” which focuses its objectives on combating the observed erosion of the tax bases “GloBE” in Multinational Enterprises (MNEs).

 Professor Julien Pellefigue, presents in his thesis and during a course at the faculty, that the volume of transactions of MNEs is so important for the balance of the economy in the World, that very quickly the problem to be solved was focused on possible and desirable actions regarding “Pillar 2”, without even having solved or presented the environment in which this problem was to find its solution in “Pillar 1”.

-Any acceptable solution therefore had to take into account what this situation imposes.
-This is what was retained in the DAGTVA proposal and presented here in the study for the calculation of transfer prices, in order to obtain a healthy taxation between States which cannot call into question the freedom of transactions within these MNEs, but rather seek to balance their distributed activities and focus on making them evolve in a simple, automated and fair international taxation system.
+Any acceptable solution would therefore had to take into account what this situation imposes.
+This is what was retained in the DAGTVA proposal and presented here in the study for the calculation of transfer prices, process usable in other tax situations seen in the e-commerce, in order to obtain a healthy taxation between States which cannot call into question the freedom of transactions within these MNEs, but rather seek to balance their distributed activities and focus on making them evolve in a simple, automated and fair international taxation system.

 The goal is also to bring back certain States, considered as having tax behaviors penalizing for the others, to return in the straight line of the reason of a mutualized economic development, by attacking as little as possible the international companies which trade there.

-As a result, the DAGTVA proposal for a Global Taxation System, it will never enter in the companies which is a private space for the development of wealth, normally managed in the best interests of the participants, although it is no longer still true today!
+As a result, the DAGTVA proposal for a Global Taxation System, it will never enter in the companies which is a private space for the development of wealth, normally managed in the best interests of the participants, which means that the States will be able to negotiate among themselves without the pressure of MNEs who will be kept aside so that only the fiscal interests of the States are taken into account!

 Unfortunately, apart from what will be explained to you in this study, it will be strictly impossible to see the birth of another satisfactory solution on the calculation of transfer prices which could lead States to equalize their fiscal actions among themselves.
 The solution presented is based on a technical approach capable of bringing the expected result in this field after having answered positively on all the 109 questions identified in the document “Pillar 1” and transcribed in the DAGTVA W.S.T. truth table.
 It goes without saying that a single negative response to the 109 headings of “Pillar 1” would make it unfit for its application.
 The debate remains open for researchers!

-If the majority of the questions are asked in the two documents “Pillars 1 & 2” of the OECD, the DAGTVA answer is also based on the work and decisions in United States by the MTC (MultiState Tax Committee), taken by the Working Group of the Executive Committee of the National and Local Taxation (National Conference of State Legislatures Executive Committee Task Force on State and Local Taxation) and the remarks of the report « GLoBE » by the Oxford University Center for Business Taxation.
+If the majority of the questions are asked in the two documents of OECD “Pillars 1 & 2”, the DAGTVA answer is also based on the work and decisions in United States by the MTC (MultiState Tax Commission), taken by the Working Group of the Executive Committee of the National and Local Taxation (National Conference of State Legislatures Executive Committee Task Force on State and Local Taxation) and the remarks of the report « GLoBE » by the Oxford University Center for Business Taxation.

 By default or as a consequence, all answers given to “Pillar 1” with DAGTVA give an answer to “Pillar 2”.
 It is for this reason that only the “Pillar 1” document will be studied in this proposal.